Herniated lumbar disc

-A herniated disc is a spine condition that occurs when the gel-like center of a disc ruptures through a weak area in the tough outer wall, similar to the filling being squeezed out of a jelly doughnut.
-Low back or leg pain may result when the disc material touches or compresses a nearby spinal nerve.
-Conservative nonsurgical treatment is the first step to recovery.
-With a team approach to treatment, 80% of people improve in about 6 weeks and return to normal activity.
-If you don’t respond to conservative treatment, your doctor may recommend surgery.
+A herniated disc occurs when the gel-like center of a disc ruptures through a weak area in the tough outer wall, similar to the filling being squeezed out of a jelly doughnut.
+Back or leg pain, numbness or tingling may result when the disc material touches or compresses a spinal nerve.
+Treatment with rest, pain medication, spinal injections, and physical therapy is the first step to recovery.
+Most people improve in 6 weeks and return to normal activity.
+If symptoms continue, surgery may be recommended.

 To understand a herniated disc, it is helpful to understand a little about how your spine works.
 Your spine is made of 24 moveable bones called vertebrae.
 The lumbar (lower back) section of the spine bears most of the weight of the body.
 There are 5 lumbar vertebrae numbered L1 to L5.
 The vertebrae are separated by cushiony discs, which act as shock absorbers preventing the vertebrae from rubbing together.
 The outer ring of the disc is called the annulus.
 It has fibrous bands that attach between the bodies of each vertebra.
 Each disc has a gel-filled center called the nucleus.
 At each disc level, a pair of spinal nerves exit from the spinal cord and branch out to your body.
 Your spinal cord and the spinal nerves act as a "telephone," allowing messages, or impulses, to travel back and forth between your brain and body to relay sensation and control movement (see Anatomy of the Spine).

 What is a herniated lumbar disc?